Dmytry/cursed_int/README.md

 If you switch from unsigned to signed, you will have to replace all your after-the-fact overflow checks with ahead-of-time overflow checks, that can be dramatically slower and which the compiler will not optimize well.

-I have a nagging suspicion that the standard (or people talking about how it enables optimizations in general) do not expect you or anyone to actually *do* anything like this; I think they kind of assume that you would just say that giving your code an input that causes an overflow is undefined behavior, and let someone else worry about it.
-(Which would of course be an unacceptable practice for most production code).
+I have a slight suspicion that the standard (or people talking about how it enables optimizations in general) do not expect you or anyone to actually *do* anything like this, given just how cumbersome it is.
+Instead perhaps you document that your function has undefined behavior if the parameters cause an integer overflow.
+Of course, that's unacceptable for production code that accepts untrusted inputs.
 ## What kind of code benefits from UB overflow derived optimization?

 Not your Linux kernel or your web browser, or their components.
 Not only are they careful about avoiding overflows, they also turn those optimizations off using -fwrapv or -fno-strict-overflow.